zelmo-ingeniero/zelmo-ingeniero.github.io/docs/hard-to-remember-commands.md

   - And `chage -E -1 user` to do that the user never will expire
 - Run `tcpdump -i ens192 port 17630` to use `tcpdump` to view raw network packages
 - Run `journalctl --vacuum-time=30d` to clean journal logs older than 30 days
+- Run `curl ifconfig.me` to know your current IP address

 ## Tar and Zip